 (C) How does the county agency verify a voluntary quit or reduction of work hours?

-(2) The assistance group has the primary responsibility for providing verification, but if the assistance group reports difficulty obtaining the verification in a timely manner, the county agency shall provide assistance in obtaining the verification.
+(2) The assistance group has the primary responsibility for providing verification, but when the assistance group reports difficulty obtaining the verification in a timely manner, the county agency shall provide assistance in obtaining the verification.

-(3) If the assistance group and county agency are unable to obtain requested verification because the quit or work effort reduction resulted from circumstances that are unverifiable for good reasons, the individual shall not be denied under the voluntary job quit or reduction of work effort provisions.
+(3) When the assistance group and county agency are unable to obtain requested verification because the quit or work effort reduction resulted from circumstances that are unverifiable for good reasons, the individual shall not be denied under the voluntary job quit or reduction of work effort provisions.
 Benefits shall not be delayed beyond the normal processing time limits specified in paragraph (J) of rule 5101:4-2-01 of the Administrative Code.

 (D) How is good cause established?

-(1) If an applicant has a voluntary job quit or reduction of work hours within sixty days of applying for assistance and without good cause they shall be found ineligible for assistance for the period outlined in paragraph (A) of rule 5101:4-3-11.2 of the Administrative Code.
+(1) When an applicant has a voluntary job quit or reduction of work hours within sixty days of applying for assistance and without good cause they shall be found ineligible for assistance for the period outlined in paragraph (A) of rule 5101:4-3-11.2 of the Administrative Code.

 (F) How is eligibility reestablished?